stefannatu/Handling-large-imbalanced-data/README.md

 Looking at the reduced data now we see it looks much better.

-![Image of Data Sparsity] (https://github.com/stefannatu/Handling-large-imbalanced-data/blob/master/Images/reduced_dataset.png)
+![Image of Data Sparsity] (https://github.com/stefannatu/Handling-large-imbalanced-data/blob/master/Images/reduced_dataset.png?raw=True)

 Next we impute the 158 columns with the means (or zeros) using the ```fillna``` command.
 The following plot shows a few column distributions after imputation and you see that the distributions are rather skewed.

-![Image of Data Distributions] (https://github.com/stefannatu/Handling-large-imbalanced-data/blob/master/Images/distributions.png)
+![Image of Data Distributions] (https://github.com/stefannatu/Handling-large-imbalanced-data/blob/master/Images/distributions.png?raw=True)

 ## Feature Engineering

 This skew is typical of much of advertising, impressions based data and merits some feature engineering.
 A natural approach is to deskew the data using a log transformation.
 In our study, we found that the data distribution is so highly skewed that the log transformation had a limited effect.

 A second approach to feature engineering when skewness is present is to simple remove the outliers from the data by setting a threshold.
-We didn't try this approach as it was important for us to keep as many datapoint as possible given the extreme class imbalance.
+We didn't try this approach as it was important for us to keep as many datapoints as possible given the extreme class imbalance.

 Of all the 158 columns, we can also plot which ones are more strongly correlated to the Response column using the usual Pearson correlation (absolute value).
 Even before doing any machine learning, its useful to know which columns are important to retain as they might be the dominant features in a good predictive model.

-![Most important feature columns] (https://github.com/stefannatu/Handling-large-imbalanced-data/blob/master/Images/correlations.png)
+![Most important feature columns] (https://github.com/stefannatu/Handling-large-imbalanced-data/blob/master/Images/correlations.png?raw=True)

 # Model Training in Scikit-Learn - Trading off accuracy versus precision/recall

-From the skewness of the data, its clear that a logistic regression model may not work as well.
-One approach would be to try and deskew the data using a log function.
-An alternative is to train a non parametric model such as a random forest or XGBoost.
+From the skewness of the data, it's clear that a linear regression model may not work as well.
+One approach would be to try and deskew the data using a log function or try a logistic regression classifier.
+An alternative is to train a non parametric model such as a random forest or XGBoost, which are much better at handling data with tail distributions.
+To avoid overfitting, we split the training data into a training and holdout set.

-First split the data into train and test.
+First split the data into train and holdout.
 Scale the training data using a standard/minmax scaler.

 ```python
 X_train, X_test, y_train, y_test = train_test_split(imputed_dataset, labels, test_size = 0.2)